ayourk/UnofficialKissanime/README.md

-# UKAP:The Unofficial Kissanime Plugin
+# UKAP: The Unofficial Kissanime Plugin
 An unofficial KissAnime client for Kodi, designed with the Fire Stick, Fire TV, and Windows.

 ## Overview and Motivation